kmpoon/hlta/README.md

 # Prerequisites

-You should first obtain a JAR file from the package, by:
+You should first obtain a JAR file from the package, by either one of the following ways:

 1. Build the SBT and run `sbt-assembly`.
 Rename the generated JAR file to `HLTA.jar`, which we assume in the steps below.
+2. Download the `HLTA.jar` from https://github.com/kmpoon/hlta/releases/download/v1.0/HLTA.jar.

 # Pre-processing